Parc naturel régional de la Martinique: Protected areas

 The Sainte-Anne Islets National Nature Reserve was created in 1995.
 It is managed jointly by the park and the National Forests Office.
 The Etang des Salines wetlands area is classified as a Ramsar site.
-The îlets de la Perle, the Citadelle and the coastal waters in north-west Martinique form a regional nature reserve called "Réserve marine du prêcheur - Albert Falco".
-On Mount Pelée's northern slopes, 2,301 ha of forest were classified as an integral biological reserve in 28 April 2007, and are managed by the National Forest Office.
+The îlets de la Perle, the Citadelle and the coastal waters in north-west Martinique form a regional nature reserve called "Réserve marine du prêcheur – Albert Falco".
+On Mount Pelée's northern slopes, 2,301 ha of forest were classified as an integral biological reserve on 28 April 2007, and are managed by the National Forest Office.

 Governing body

 The park is administered by semi-public committees, bringing together elected representatives for the local authority and representatives of the communes.

 Programmes and activities

 UNESCO World Heritage Site

 The Regional Nature Park, in partnership with the island's government, has registered the "volcanoes and forests of Mount Pelée and the Pitons of northern Martinique" as a UNESCO World Heritage Site candidate.
 It was officially designated a World Heritage Site in 2023.